PavelKisliak/BitSerializer/README.md

   - [C++ REST SDK](https://github.com/Microsoft/cpprestsdk)

 #### How to use:
 The library is contains only header files, but you should install one or more third party libraries which are depend from selected type of archive (please follow instructions for these libraries).
-As currently the BitSerializer implements only one type of archive, you need to install �CppRestSDK�.
-If you are a Windows user, the best way is to use [Vcpkg manager](https://github.com/Microsoft/vcpkg), in this case, the �CppRestSDK� will be automatically installed as dependency.
+As currently the BitSerializer implements only one type of archive, you need to install «CppRestSDK».
+If you are a Windows user, the best way is to use [Vcpkg manager](https://github.com/Microsoft/vcpkg), in this case, the «CppRestSDK» will be automatically installed as dependency.
 ```shell
 vcpkg install bitserializer bitserializer:x64-windows
 ```